ramasrini1/Rent-your-space/README.md

 ## Features
 * User sign in, authentication
-* file uploads from client to server
+* File uploads from client to server
-* booking calendar
+* Booking calendar
-* restricted page access
+* Restricted page access
-* search features based on filters
+* Search features based on filters
-* payment through Venmo/Paypal Api
+* Payment through Venmo/Paypal Api
-* admin dashbord.
+* Admin dashbord.

 ## Hosting
 The app will be hosted on Heroku